10+ Forever Foods: Super Long-Lasting Survival Options for your Food Storage

 Salt

 Try Celtic Sea Salt for a healthy version of salt, and remember to stock up on about 5 pounds of salt per person.
-Its main enemy is moisture, so make sure it’s stored off the ground, away from outside walls, and, if possible, in glass jars or commercially sealed cans.
+Iodized salt is also important to have on hand for the iodine.
+The main enemy of all salts is moisture, so make sure it’s stored off the ground, away from outside walls, and, if possible, in glass jars or commercially sealed cans.

 Corn syrup